 You can view more from their shop HERE.

-The Base Project employs artisans from Northern Namibia, a part of Africa suffering from a lack of education, rampant unemployment, little to no healthcare, poor access to food and water, as well as the spread of HIV.
-Their beautiful up-cycled bracelets are made from discarded plastic pipes that are collected, carved, and hand-cut.
-Not only does The Base Project employ these artisans, but they also introduce them to basic business education so that they might have the skills to “sustain, sell—and grow—at a greater capacity than ever before.”
+The Base Project artisans make their beautiful, up-cycled bracelets from discarded plastic pipes.
+These pipes are collected, carved, and hand-cut.
+Not only does The Base Project employ these artisans, but they also introduce them to basic business education.
+This gives them the skills to “sustain, sell—and grow—at a greater capacity than ever before.”

-The Base Project reinvests the proceeds from their jewelry sales back into the community that created them, as well as fund a number of different community development initiatives that work to provide access to clean water and education for these communities.
+The Base Project reinvests the proceeds from their jewelry sales back into the community that created them.
+They fund a number of different community development initiatives that provide access to clean water and education for these communities.

-The designs for each bracelet is inspired by the region in which they are created: wildlife, landscape, and the rich tribal history.
+The region’s rich wildlife, landscape, and tribal history inspire the artisan’s craftmanship.
 From gold and silver bracelets (like this “Deadvlei” silver or this “Oryx” gold tone), to more earthy colors (such as the “Kavango River” or the “Herero Headdress” cuff), The Base Project’s jewelry is definitely worth checking out.
 You can do so HERE.

 Raven + Lily is a Benefit Corporation that was named the “Best for the World in Community Impact in both 2014 and 2016.
-Most of the women employed at Raven + Lily are considered “at-risk” women: trafficked, HIV+, previously homeless, or suffering in oppressive situations.
+They employ “at-risk” women who have suffered from sex-trafficking, HIV+, homelessness, and other oppressive circumstances.

-In order to help these women, Raven + Lily employs over 1,500 women in economically-challenged countries (such as Pakistan, India, Ethiopia, Cambodia, Kenya, and Peru), paying them fair trade wages and giving them access to “a safe job, sustainable income, health care, education, and a real chance to break the cycle of poverty for themselves and their families.”
+Raven + Lily works with over 1,500 women in economically-challenged countries (such as Pakistan, India, Ethiopia, Cambodia, Kenya, and Peru).
+They offer them jobs, sustainable incomes, health care, education, and an opportunity to break the poverty cycle for themselves and their families.

-Acknowledging that the fashion industry is the world’s second largest polluter (after oil), Raven + Lily also researches the source of their materials “down to the button” and use recycled or repurposed materials in order to prevent waste.
+The fashion industry is the world’s second largest polluter (after oil), so Raven + Lily have taken steps to change that.
+They research the source of their materials “down to the button,” using recycled materials in order to prevent waste.

-The jewelry handcrafted at Purpose Jewelry is made by survivors of modern-day slavery in Mumbia, India and Orange County, CA. Purpose Jewelry not only gives these women rescued from sex trafficking a fair wage and a fresh start, but they also offer holistic care that ensures their artisans receives freedom and hope for her future.
+Survivors of modern-day slavery handcraft the pieces you can find at Purpose Jewelry.
+They not only gives these women a fair wage and a fresh start, but they also offer holistic care.
+This approach ensures their artisans receive freedom and hope for their futures.